LivelyDismay/magnum-opus/faq.md

 Download these files manually, paste them into your `downloads` folder that you specified for Wabbajack, then rerun the installation.

-If you have Nexus Premium but are getting a lot of "unable to download" errors in Wabbajack, then log out of Nexus within Wabbajack, then log back in.
+If you're getting a lot of "unable to download" errors in Wabbajack, then log out of Nexus within Wabbajack, then log back in.
 Once you've done that, try downloading again.

 [[Top]](#table-of-contents)